Phumudzo96/my-aws-reStart-journery/README.md

 4️⃣ Link this repo on your LinkedIn profile to showcase your cloud learning journey.

 ## Topics Covered
-🖥️ Compute (EC2, Lambda, Auto Scaling)
+Compute (EC2, Lambda, Auto Scaling)

-📦 Storage (S3, EBS, Glacier)
+Storage (S3, EBS, Glacier)

-🗄️ Databases (RDS, DynamoDB)
+Databases (RDS, DynamoDB)

-📚 Resources (useful links, cheat sheets, and documentation references)
+Resources (useful links, cheat sheets, and documentation references)

+Security(IAM, Encryption)

+Networking(VPC, IPs)

+Monitoring(Cloudwatch, Cloudtrail)

 ## Bonus: Publish as a GitHub Pages Site 🌐
 You can turn this repo into a public portfolio website: